Fano foliations with small algebraic ranks: Examples and related questions

 In particular, if $m$ tends to infinity, then $\epsilon(-K_{\sF})$ tends to $r-1$ from left.
-Moreover, the closure of the general leaf of $\sF$ is actually a normal generalised cone over a smooth curve with genus $\geq 2$ and hence it is not rationally connected. \end{example}
+Moreover, the closure of the general leaf of $\sF$ is actually a normal generalised cone over a smooth curve with genus at least two and hence it is not rationally connected. \end{example}

 \begin{example} Let $(r,n)$ be a pair of positive integers such that $1<r<n$.
-Let $W$ be an $(n-r)$-dimensional projective manifold with $K_W\equiv 0$ and let $C$ be a elliptic curve.
+Let $W$ be an $(n-r)$-dimensional projective manifold with $K_W\equiv 0$ and let $C$ be an elliptic curve.
 Set $Z=C\times W$ and denote by $\sH\cong\sO_Z$ the foliation by curves on $Z$ induced by the projection $Z=C\times W\rightarrow W$.
 Let $Y$ be the normal generalised cone over $(Z,\sO_Z(m))$, where $\sO_Z(1)$ is a very ample line bundle over $Z$.
-Then $Y$ is $\bQ$-factorial and has only lc singularities.
+Then $Y$ has only lc singularities.
 Let $\sF$ be the foliation on $Y$ induced by $\sH$.
-Then $\sF$ is an algebraically integrable foliation whose general leaf is not rationally connected.
+Then $\sF$ is an algebraically integrable foliation whose general leaves are not rationally connected.
 Moreover, by Lemma \ref{l.folia-generalised-cone} we have

 \end{example}